Financial Aid Policies

 Rights and Responsibilities

 The Financial Aid Office administers federal and state student aid programs designed to assist students who need financial aid to help pay for college.
-These programs include Cal Grant programs (A, B, and C), California Chaffee Grant, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and the Federal Work-Study program.
+These programs include Cal Grant programs (A, B, and C), California Chafee Grant, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and the Federal Work-Study program.

 Students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) as soon as possible.
 The FAFSA is available each year beginning October 1st for the subsequent academic year.
 Students applying for financial aid will be notified if any additional documents are required to complete their applications.